vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ### Entity icons

 Entity icons (`state-icon`) show the icon of an entity.\
-By default, when you click on it is toggles, or you see the details.
+By default, when you click on it, it toggles or shows the details.

 <img src="images_floorplan/entity_icons.png" alt="Entity icons" height="150px">